syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/Overview.md

 # Overview

-The picker control allows users to pick an item among a list of items.
+The picker control allow users to pick an item among a list of items.

 ## Feature in Andriod